karthik/life-hacks/usethis.md

 - [Bartender](https://www.macbartender.com/)
 	- *Keeps your menubar clutter-free.*
 - [Fuzzytime](https://marcusolovsson.com/fuzzytime/)
 	- *The menubar clock feels a lot less intimidating.
 I get reminders for meetings so I don’t always want to know the exact time.
-The [clock on my desk also follows a similar idea](day_clock.gif)*
+The [clock on my desk also follows a similar philosophy](day_clock.gif)*
 - [Übersicht](https://tracesof.net/uebersicht/)
 	- *This is a bit old school but I can use existing widgets (or write my own) and place lots of information directly onto my Desktop wallpaper.*
 - [Gestimer](https://maddin.io/gestimer/)